Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The property owner should write to that office to change the address listed on the tax notice and/or valuation notice.
 If the Treasurer's office receives the written change of address, the information is forwarded to the Assessor's Office.

 Contact the Assessor’s office.

 Contact an attorney.
 The only way to change the ownership name on real property is to record some type of legal document with the Cochise County Recorder.
 The recorded information will be sent to the Cochise County Assessor who will change the ownership name on the tax roll.
 Taxes are due and payable regardless if the taxpayer receives a notice or not.
 The tax lien attaches to the property each January regardless of ownership.

 Each piece of real property is assigned a parcel identification number by the Assessor's office.
-The number consists of 123-12-123-12-1.
-The first three numbers represent the book, the second two numbers represent the map, the third three numbers represent the parcel, the fourth two numbers are to identify a split of the original parcel and the last is a computer check digit for accuracy.
+The number consists of 123-12-123-A1 or 123-12-12301.
+The first three numbers represent the book, the second two numbers represent the map, the third three numbers represent the parcel, the fourth character is to identify a split of the original parcel and is a computer check digit for accuracy.
 The number should be placed on all payments and letters to speed processing.

 The property owner's tax liability covers the calendar year, from January through December.
 Regardless of ownership, the tax lien attaches to the property each January and is not extinguished until the tax is paid.
 The first installment on that liability is due by October 1st.
 The second installment is due by March 1st even though this date is in the next tax year and calendar year.

 The property owner's taxes fund the various jurisdictions over their fiscal year which is from July 1st to June 30th.